What is the Tufts CTSI Pilot Studies Program?

 What qualifies as a “multi-site research project”?

-Applicants seeking funding for a multi-site research project must include research team members with primary appointments or positions at two or three Tufts CTSI-affiliated institutions.
+Applicants seeking funding for a multi-site research project must include research team members with primary appointments or positions at two or three Tufts CTSI-affiliated organizations.
 Each site must designate a contact PI responsible for the scientific development and execution of a project.
 Research teams may include other personnel at each site including investigators from the basic, clinical, and/or applied science.
 Members of multi-site research teams must meet all Tufts CTSI Pilot Studies Program eligibility requirements.
 Please note that the schools and centers of Tufts University are considered one site for the purposes of this program.
 For example, if your project includes Tufts University School of Medicine and Tufts University School of Engineering, both schools count as one site, not two.

 Can my research team include collaborators who are not affiliated with Tufts CTSI?